-The vet assured me that he did not poison himself, and that for the most part, grass by itself (no pesticides or toxic chemicals) is safe for dogs to eat.
-Our dog just happened to eat a ton of it and his stomach couldn’t handle the intake.
+The vet assured me that he did not poison himself and that for the most part, grass by itself (no pesticides or toxic chemicals) is safe for dogs to eat.
+Safe pesticide application is one step to making your lawn safe for your dog.

 But I had to ask, why do they even do it in the first place?

 Some vets say that they eat it out of boredom, others that they are hungry, and still others say that they just like the taste.

-What vets mostly agree on, however, is that it’s not true that they do it specifically to make themselves vomit.
+What vets mostly agree on, however is, that it’s not true that they do it specifically to make themselves vomit.

 It’s pretty doubtful that dogs naturally know that eating grass will make themselves throw up.
 It’s more of an after effect than a dog culture remedy.

 If your dog has a habit of eating your grass to the point of nausea though, most vets agree that changing up their usual brand of dog food for one that is packed with a complex formula.

-The only surefire way to know if grass is bad for your dog is if it is overeating and making himself sick.
+The only surefire way to know if grass is bad for your dog is if it is overeating and making him sick.
 Other than that, you are pretty safe with letting him chew on a few mouthfuls.